JrosasKronia/DogiPedia/README.md

 ## Author

-Created as a coding assignment for Senior Front End Developer position.
+Luis Jonathan Rosas Ramos as a coding assignment.